patr1c1a/automationpractice_python-selenium/readme.md

 * Python 3

-* Selenium (run `pip install requirements.txt` to automatically install required packages)
+* Selenium (run `pip install -r requirements.txt` to automatically install required packages)

 * Browser drivers: they are included in the `/resources` folder in the project.
 Add their path to PATH environment variable in your OS.